 § 6.29 Allocating Property

-The court has the ability to assign to either party property of the other.
+The court can assign to either party property of the other.
 Conn.
 Gen. Stat. § 46b-81.
 Accordingly, by the express terms of the statute, an award of property cannot be made to third parties, including the parties’ children.
 Rosato v.
 Rosato, 77 Conn.
 App.
 9 (2003).

 Connecticut uses equitable principles to divide property.
 However, equitable does not require an equal division of assets.
 Rivnak v.
 Rivnak, 99 Conn.
 App.
 326 (2007).

-Courts have the ability to assess transactions which occurred during the marriage when allocating property in the final dissolution.
+Courts can assess transactions which occurred during the marriage when allocating property in the final dissolution.
 Where one spouse made lump sum payments towards his mortgage, while objecting to the wife doing the same, and made contributions to the college accounts for his children which were not issue of the marriage, the court was well within its discretion to order the husband to pay the wife an amount equal to that which he had expended.
 Ankatell v.
 Kulldorff, 207 Conn.
 App.
 807, cert. denied 340 Conn.
 905 (2021).

 #Comment Begins